brageon/rest/chat.md

 5 Is it possible on Tuesday next week, 21/1 2025?
 All the best!
 20 Coworkers like me but I am indifferent to them.
 ```
-6 Already have an interview booked for Tuesday.
-Choose another day next week.
-12 As long as it's not 3-4 pm on Tuesday, it works.
-7 My procedure is 1) world view, 2) profile, 3) lazyapply, 4) if approved -> read the ad, 5) vultology, 6) H axis bc of trust, 7) show it to my sister.
-13 When on Tuesday did you have in mind.
-Sorry that I dominate the conversation.
-3 How nice that you want to start working as a salesperson with us at Company.
-14 At work and/or poker, I'm more focused, sorted
-21 People think I am shy because of "projection" as I already know they have nothing valuable.

 ```CH+DC+CN=18/2.
 Silly inviting trust beside EXTP with vulnerable F.```